sakaiproject/genericdao/README.md

 This is not meant to be FULL ORM but it is much more predictable and simply removes as much busywork from persisting data as possible without getting in your way.

-Building this project and putting it in your repository:
+Building this project and putting it in your repository (requires Java 21 or newer):
 Maven1: Simply run "maven jar:install" from the root source directory of this project
 Maven2: run "mvn clean install" from the root source directory of this project